-This winter has definitely been different, in many ways then one.
-More of us are getting outside and we’re getting more questions about how to enjoy riding a bike in the winter.
+More of us are getting outside and we’re getting more questions about how to enjoy riding a bike in the Winnipeg winter.
 The two big obstacles to winter riding are dealing with cold temperatures and keeping traction over snow and ice.

-Here at Northern we’ve got a variety of winter riding experience from Fat Biking in the wilderness to urban commutes.
+Here at Northern, we’ve got a variety of winter riding experiences from Fat Biking in the wilderness to urban commutes.
 The challenges are similar but we are confident that you can stay active, safe and smiling while you pedal outside this winter.

 Plan your route based on accessibility and pleasantness